legion-platform/legion/docs/source/tutorials_wine.rst

 .. note::

-    All packages that tools that are used in training script must be listed at conda.yaml file.
+    All python packages that are used in training script must be listed in the conda.yaml file.

-    *Read more about conda environment at* `Official conda docs <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.
+    *Read more about conda environment on the* `official conda docs <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.

-Download wine data set:
+Download the wine data set:

 .. code-block:: console

    $ mkdir ./data
    $ wget https://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-red.csv -O ./data/wine-quality.csv

-After this step project folder structure should look next way:
+After this step the project folder should look like this:

 .. code-block:: text